Joaquín Ibáñez, 3rd Baron de Eroles: 1811

 On 11 June he beat Marshal Suchet’s cavalry near Tarragona, and on the 18th he captured a convoy of 500 mules in Falset.
-When Tarragona finally fell to the French, Eroles's troops supported the embarkation of the Valencia división and repulsed Suchet’s vanguard at Mataró and Arenis de Mar.
-Although the Army of Catalonia had been dispersed, on 25 July he was able to defend Montserrat with only 300 troops against Suchet’s full forces.
+When Tarragona finally fell to the French, Eroles's troops supported the embarkation of the Valencia división and repulsed Suchet's vanguard at Mataró and Arenis de Mar.
+Although the Army of Catalonia had been dispersed, on 25 July he was able to defend Montserrat with only 300 troops against Suchet's full forces.

 Shortly thereafter, he was appointed deputy commanding general of Catalonia and sub-inspector of Infantry in charge of re-assembling and re-organising the Army of Catalonia.
-He was quickly able to muster the Regiments and Batallions of Aragon, the Loyal Manresans, the Catalonian cazadors, and the 3rd Hussars Squadron.
+He was quickly able to muster the Regiments and Battalions of Aragon, the Loyal Manresans, the Catalonian cazadors, and the 3rd Hussars Squadron.
 At the end of September 1811, he resigned his post in order to return to the battlefield.

 He participated in the attack on Medas castle (9 September), in the attack on the Muntada battery (24 September), in the surprise night attack on Igualada (2 October), and the attack, the following afternoon, leading a squadron of Cavalry and an Infantry battalion, on a column of 400 grenadiers who had come down from Montserrat to attack the Spanish flank.
 On 5–7 October, he captured a convoy comprising 700 mules headed for Igualada, destroyed its escort and beating back Frère’s division, which had come to the convoy's aid from the town's garrison, killing 300 of the 500-strong garrison.

 On 11 October he took the fortress at Cervera and relieved its garrison, taking 380 or 600 prisoners, according to the source.
 The following 13 and 14 October, he mined and attacked the castle of Bellpuig, forcing the French to abandon Tárrega and several other fortresses.
 Eroles was thus able to liberate a third of the territory of Catalonia and to destroy the French supply line from Barcelona to Lérida.

 He followed that achievement with a rapid march to Cerdaña, where he surprised General Gavean, forcing him to abandon Puigcerdá, and on 24 October was able to push him back to the vicinity of Mont-Louis, in the Pyrénées-Orientales of France.
 At the head of 1,500 troops, he penetrated even further into French territory, past Aix, overcoming the local troops that tried to stop him and was able to get hold of a million reales in cash, as well as 3,500 sheep, 300 cows, 80 horses and a lot of wheat.